Financial Analyst Interview Questions

 What single financial statement would you choose to value a company, and why?

 Can you explain why dividends are not part of an income statement?

-What do you think is better?
-Increasing prices by 1% or increase the customer base by 1%?
+What do you think is better - increasing prices by 1% or increasing the customer base by 1%?